Elena Greenhill Blaker: Death

 Elena and Martin were ambushed in a pass called Angostura del Chacay, in Gan-Gan, Chubut, on March 31, 1915 by local police wearing civilian clothes.
 The shootout lasted an hour.
 Elena collapsed after being wounded, and was executed by police officer Valenciano, who shot her in the back of the neck, allegedly to make sure she wasn't playing dead.
 She was 42 years old.
 Martin managed to get away, but was arrested the following day.
 His lawyer protested the arrest and accused Valenciano of murder, claiming that the police officer had been following them for 24 hours and had had plenty of opportunities to arrest them in crowded public spaces, and instead chose to wait for an opportunity to attack them in a desolate location to make sure they were no witnesses.
 Valenciano was fired and imprisoned, but was released after one year.
 He moved to Santa Cruz and joined the local police force.
 In 1922 he was charged with the extrajudicial execution of three farm workers, who were apparently involved in left-wing groups.
 He was acquitted and later became a judge.

 Her remains were buried in the nearby Gan-Gan cemetery until 1949, when her family exhumed them and had them moved to the Cementerio Británico in Buenos Aires.

+Personal life

+Greenhill and Astete had two children, born in 1898 and 1900.